josepmy/odoo-addons/project_task_checklist/README.rst

 ======================

 This module adds a checklist to project task.

-Used as direct dependency on our `Trello Connector Odoo App <https://apps.odoo.com/apps/modules/11.0/project_trello_connector/>`_.
+The implementation is oriented to facilitate the integration and sincronization with Trello, because it is developed to be a direct dependency on our `Trello Connector Odoo App <https://apps.odoo.com/apps/modules/11.0/project_trello_connector/>`_.

 Configuration